This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Children and people of all ages with cerebral palsy are at a heightened risk of falling due to the symptoms that affect balance and coordination.
-You can take steps as a parent or caregiver to ensure your child has the best treatment plans and aids available to help reduce frequent falling.
+Cerebral palsy causes motor and mobility disabilities that increase the risk of having falls.
+Many of the symptoms of cerebral palsy affect balance and coordination.
+Take steps to ensure your child has the best treatment plans and aids available to help reduce frequent falls.

 People with cerebral palsy have varying degrees of mobility limitations.
 For instance, those with spastic cerebral palsy have jerking movements and an awkward gait while walking.
 In contrast, those with athetoid cerebral palsy (dyskinetic) will have involuntary movements while walking that can affect their balance.